 Uncle Buck will always carry out a series of checks prior to approving and funding a loan.
 We are committed to responsible lending and passionate about matching our products with those who are most suitable for them.

-Whilst we always aim to transfer funds as quickly as possible, we need to carry out the relevant checks so that our customers can afford to make the monthly repayments without falling into financial difficulty.
+Whilst we always aim to transfer funds as quickly as possible, we need to carry out the relevant checks so that our customers can afford to make the weekly, fortnightly or monthly repayments without falling into financial difficulty.

 Below, we explain the relevant checks involved during the application and underwriting process.

 Our online application form will ask you to fill in a series of questions including your name, age, residential status, income, expenses and bank details.

 The focus at this point is to determine if you meet our initial criteria.
 Your details will be processed through our system that looks at many factors and you will receive a decision in seconds letting you know if you have been provisionally accepted or not.

 Provided that you have been successful up to this point, your pre-contractual information and loan agreement will be presented to you and we require you to e-sign this online (or using a special email link) using a unique SMS code after you have carefully read and accepted our terms.
 Copies of your pre-contractual information and loan agreement will also be emailed to you.

 Credit checking is a key aspect of any loan application process.
 We work with TransUnion, one of the three main credit reference agencies in the UK and we also work with Perfect Data Solutions (trading as Lending Metrics).
 Using their technology, we are able to review the credit file of a customer and get an idea of how well they have paid other types of credit cards and loans in the past and how much debt they have outstanding.